About the Library

 We have a selection of magazines to appeal to all year groups.

 Current reference resources are also available, together with a Careers Library.

 DVDs and audio books are available, as well as computers and laptops.

-All students are automatically registered as a member of the Library from the time they enroll and all Year 7 students receive a Library Induction during an English lesson, within the first few weeks of Autumn Term.
-This takes the form of a short talk about the Library and how it functions, followed by a treasure hunt to find various resources around the room to encourage familiarity of layout.
+All students are automatically registered as a member of the Library from the time they enrol.
+All Year 7 students receive a Library Induction during an English lesson, within the first few weeks of Autumn Term.
+This comprises of a short talk about the library, how it functions and library rules, followed by a treasure hunt to find various resources around the room to encourage familiarity of layout.

-The Library is open to all students after school until 3.45pm Monday to Thursday.
+The Library is open to all students after school until 3.40pm Monday to Friday.
 Students are able to use the resources, including computers to complete homework, read and exchange items.
-Mrs Dane is always available to assist students in their research and to give recommendations on excellent books to read.
+Mrs Fletcher is available to assist students in their research and to give recommendations on books to read.

 What kind of resources will I find in the Library?

 - Graphic Novels and Manga

 You may borrow up to four items altogether, however no more than one DVD and one magazine at a time.

 How long can I keep my borrowed items?